 What Does Tom Tell George?

-Tom tells George that the yellow car that hit Myrtle Wilson was owned by Jay Gatsby.
+Tom tells George that the yellow car that hit Myrtle Wilson was owned by Jay Gatsby (learn more about George Wilson in The Great Gatsby ).
 Tom most likely believed that Jay was driving the car, so he didn’t lie to George, but Tom must have known that George would try to take revenge in some way, either through the courts or on his own.